 Lack of Fulfillment

-Strategies to Manage Depression in the Workplace
+Strategies for Managing Depression in the Workplace

 The first step is to be mindful of how you are feeling.
 When you see that your emotions are impacting how you function at work, don’t dismiss them.
 Pay attention to your behavior and the feelings that are triggering them.
-It may be time to reach out for help.

 Communicate With Your Colleagues